CLSherrod/clsherrod.github.io/_drafts/a-skip/2008-04-01-spontaneous-healing.md

 - business
 permalink: "/spontaneous-healing/"
 ---
-Gregg Braden former scientist now best selling spirtual author has a new book out,Â  <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">The Spontaneous Healing of Belief</a>.Â  I love the information that he writes about, science is proving that there is something to spirtuality.Â  In order to succeed in life you have to belief in yourself.
+Gregg Braden former scientist now best selling spirtual author has a new book out, <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">The Spontaneous Healing of Belief</a>.
+I love the information that he writes about, science is proving that there is something to spirtuality.
+In order to succeed in life you have to belief in yourself.

  *"Brilliant and insightful...I see Gregg Braden as one of our great  visionaries." *<br />
  ”**Dr. Wayne Dyer**, author of  *The Power  of Intention *